Zakkaruu/blog/_posts/2023-12-15-eveng-putty-wireshark-integration.md

 # Wireshark Wrapper Batch File

-The next text block is what was previously referenced and is actually saved in the PuTTY install location.
+The next code block is what was previously referenced and is actually saved in the PuTTY install location.

 Special Mention:
 - The `USERNAME` and `PASSWORD` `SET` commands are your **EVE-NG login credentials**.
 So whatever you use to SSH into your EVE-NG install and manage the system is what you would use here.
 I personally use the VM version and provide the VM credentials.